After Darkness (2019 film): Plot

-Raymond treats the family harshly, accusing Margot of being a gold digger wanting to be saved, constantly telling Georgina that she is responsible for Abbey’s death, and chasing off Brian, Ray’s boyfriend, when he shows up to spend his expected final days with the man he loves.
+Raymond treats the family harshly, accusing Margot of being a gold digger wanting to be saved, constantly telling Georgina that she is responsible for Abbey's death, and chasing off Brian, Ray's boyfriend, when he shows up to spend his expected final days with the man he loves.

 The world is plunged into constant night.
 Margot gives birth the same “day” that the senator finally calls, confirming that the cave plan was unsuccessful.
 Raymond tells the family that their evacuation is imminent, but Ray has overheard the phone call.
 While the others pack and Georgina prepares a meal, Ray gathers the same type of berry that Abbey ate to painlessly poison herself.
 He wordlessly takes them to his mother, who understands the truth and cooks them into the meal.

 Before the family can eat, two armed men enter the house, demanding supplies.
 After Clara mentions the caves, and Raymond reveals that they do not exist, the family loses all hope.
-Raymond kills one intruder and the other gives up and leaves.
+Raymond kills one intruder and the other gives up and leaves, although not before having a taste of the poisoned meal.
 Margot leaves with the baby, hoping to get back to her own family before the end of life on Earth.

 The Beatys huddle together against the cold, all dozing off.
 In the morning, they are awakened by the Sun shining through the window.
 It is implied that, having given up all hope the family ate the berries off-screen and are now in some form of afterlife having discussed what their death would be like shortly before they fall asleep.

 The Beatys leave the house together, finally united as a family, removing their heavy jackets to enjoy the warmth of the Sun.